tldr-pages/tldr/pages/linux/apx.md

 `apx enter`

-- Update the list of available packages in the managed container:
+- Update the list of available packages in the container:

 `apx update`

-- Upgrade all installed packages in the managed container to their newest available version:
+- Upgrade all installed packages in the container to their newest available version:

 `apx upgrade`